 The Arizona Newspapers Foundation began honoring journalists, legislators and others with the coveted Freedom of Information Award as a means to publicize the often difficult efforts to preserve free speech and transparency in government.
+Past recipients are listed below by year.

 EMILY MAHONEY and AGNEL PHILIP